 Adding one of the best wood splitters to the equation saves at least half the time.
 The operator simply positions the log and pulls a lever.
 It takes about 14 seconds for a hydraulic piston to drive the log into a fixed wedge and return to the ready position.
 And with between 12,000 pounds and 70,000 pounds of force, these machines don’t often get stuck.
 They are capable of splitting logs with twisted or springy grain that would be impossible with hand tools.
 In the end, they allow you to work faster and harder, plus they utilize wood that would otherwise be wasted.

 Hydraulic log splitters are powered either by gasoline or electricity.
 Which one is best depends on several factors, including log size and weight, where and how often it is used, available storage space, and more.
-If splitting wood out in the forest is your normal routine, a gas log splitter would be the logical choice, since they carry their own power supply.
+If chopping wood out in the forest is your normal routine, a gas log splitter would be the logical choice, since they carry their own power supply.
 These machines tend to be significantly larger and more powerful than their electric counterparts, so they are also better for larger, heavier logs with a diameter greater than about 16 inches.
 Many have the ability to work either horizontally or vertically.
-In the vertical position giant, heavy logs can be split with no lifting.
+In the vertical position giant, heavy logs can be chopped with no lifting.

-Due to its relatively smaller size, an electric log splitter is an excellent choice if storage space is limited.
+Due to its relatively smaller size, an electric model is an excellent choice if storage space is limited.
 They typically feature lightweight construction, which makes positioning them for work or storage easier.
 Plus, they can be used inside a barn or workshop if you’d like to cut wood when the weather is cold or rainy.
 Electric log splitters operate more quietly than their gas-powered counterparts, which makes the work more enjoyable—and you a better neighbor.
 Electric power also eliminates much of the maintenance for the machine.

 If you appreciate the exercise and relative quiet of working with hand tools, consider a maul.

 A splitting maul is basically a heavy steel wedge on a wood, fiberglass, or metal handle.
-A manual log splitter requires no engine or fuel, just human power.
-Those who only split a few logs at a time may find it more convenient to use this simple hand tool, rather than setting up a much larger electric or gas-powered machine.
+A manual splitter requires no engine or fuel, just human power.
+Those who only do a few at a time may find it more convenient to use this simple hand tool, rather than setting up a much larger electric or gas-powered machine.
 The maul takes up almost no storage space and requires no maintenance.